davedelong/time/Documentation/2-Usage/6-Iteration.md

 - An `Absolute<Month>` provides `days()` and `hours()` to iterate over the days or hours in the month
 - etc

-However, you can *also* create your own value sequence, by using the `AbsoluteValueSequence` provided by `Time`:
+However, you can *also* create your own value sequence, by using the `AbsoluteTimePeriodSequence` provided by `Time`:

 ```swift
 let day1: Absolute<Day> = ...